 The nature of the threat

-Although it is impossible to know exact numbers of victims, we do know that modern slavery has been on the increase.
+Referrals for modern slavery and human trafficking have increased: in the year ending December 2022, 7936 referrals were made for potential victims of exploitation that has taken place solely in the UK, an increase of 10.3% on the previous year.
 Many victims work in the construction industry, in agriculture, in the sex industry, and in places like nail bars, car washes, and cannabis farms.
 Children are found working in all of these situations, as well as in sexual slavery.

 Many victims have been trafficked from overseas – frequently from eastern Europe, south east Asia, and Africa – and their exploitation often begins en route.
 British victims tend to have fallen on difficult times, making them vulnerable to the lure of well-paid work complete with decent accommodation, which proves a cruel lie.

 Most victims are ‘recruited’ in person, although some who find themselves trapped in the sex industry have been ensnared through online job adverts and social media websites.
 In cases of sexual exploitation, adult services websites often unwittingly play a key role in expanding offenders’ client bases.

 In some cases victims are threatened and can suffer extreme violence as the criminals exert control.
 Many have their identity documents confiscated and have most of their earnings withheld as 'payment' for living costs or for their journey to the UK.

 Although some larger organised crime groups are involved, people are also trafficked by looser collaborating networks often involved in additional forms of serious criminality, including drugs and firearms trafficking.

 Eradicating modern slavery and human trafficking is one of our highest priorities.
 We work with partners in the UK and around the world to pursue offenders, safeguard victims and to prevent vulnerable people in source countries from becoming victims.
 Our efforts against modern slavery and human trafficking are led by our Modern Slavery Human Trafficking Unit (MSHTU).